-The provision of the aforementioned services is carried out through concessions granted free of charge by the competent authority in the regions indicated in Note 28 c) for a period of 30 years, which at the end of their validity will be consolidated into a single concession.
+The provision of the aforementioned services is carried out through concessions granted free of charge by the competent authority in the regions indicated in Note 28 c) for a period of 30 years, which at the end of their validity will be renovate.

-In January 2016, MEGA CABLE was granted a unique concession title for national coverage, with a 30-year validity, which allows the Group to provide any type of telecommunications services with the technical feasibility permitted by its infrastructure (limited only to having to request the radio spectrum required, as appropriate) anywhere in Mexico.
+In January 2016, MEGACABLE was granted a unique concession title for national coverage, with a 30-year validity, which allows the Group to provide any type of telecommunications services with the technical feasibility permitted by its infrastructure (limited only to having to request the radio spectrum required, as appropriate) anywhere in Mexico.
 Said model establishes the corresponding obligations such as, registering the services that it intends to provide; providing information on its passive and active infrastructure, rights of way and transmission media; coverage programs, and investment, quality and coverage commitments; refrain from engaging in discriminatory practices; establish and publish its Code of Business Practices; provide parental control for programming aimed at children and adolescents; provide information to the IFT allow it to inspect its premises; and present audited financial statements.

-The concessions that expired before January 2016 have been renewed.
-The entities holding concession titles include: Mega Cable, Megacable Comunicaciones de México, Servicio y Equipos en Telefonía, Internet y TV, and Myc Red.
+The concessions that expired before January 2016 were renewed in a unique concession.
+Subsequently, on March 24, 2022, the Federal Institute of Telecommunications authorized MegaCable the transition and, consequently, the consolidation of the 115 concession titles it had on that date, which were integrated into the unique concession for use that was granted on January 19, 2016, extinguishing the concession titles, the entities holding concession titles include: Mega Cable, Megacable Comunicaciones de México, Servicio y Equipos en Telefonía, Internet y TV, and Myc Red.
 For the purposes of its accounting treatment, the Group has evaluated that said titles do not fall within the scope of IFRIC 12, Service concession agreements since rates are registered with the government, but there is no residual value that must be returned to the government.

-As at December 31, 2021 the Group has the following concessions in force:
+As at December 31, 2022 the Group has the following concessions in force: